nstack/stackhut/docs/getting_started/tutorial_create.rst

 Test
 ----

-Now we're done coding and because we're all responsible developers let's test before we deploy.
+Now we're done coding, and because we're all responsible developers let's test before we deploy.
 By default there is a file called ``test_request.json`` that simulates an HTTP request to our service.
 This files specifies specifies the ``serviceName``, the ``method``, and ``parameters`` already configured for the ``add`` endpoint

 .. code-block:: json